curl/everything-curl/usingcurl-connections.md

 to instead connect to your local server instead of the actual live server.

-You can normally and easily do that by editing your `hosts` file (`/etc/hosts` on linux and unix systems) and adding for example `127.0.0.1 example.com` to redirect the host to your localhost.
-But this edit requires admin access, it has the downside that it affects all other applications at the same time and more.
+You can normally and easily do that by editing your `hosts` file (`/etc/hosts` on Linux and Unix systems) and adding, for example, `127.0.0.1 example.com` to redirect the host to your localhost.
+But this edit requires admin access and it has the downside that it affects all other applications at the same time, and more.

 ### Change the Host: header